-- 1. Complaints of misconduct against a student may be filed online at www. southeastern.edu/reportit by any member of the University community.
+Complaints of misconduct against a student may be filed online at www.southeastern.edu/reportit by any member of the University community.
 Always, call 911 or University Police at 985-549-2222 in the case of an emergency.
 Complaints shall be prepared in writing and directed to the Office of Student Advocacy and Accountability, or, in violations occurring in the University residential facilities, to the Residential Conduct Officer or designee.
 In the disciplinary hearing, the complainant (person filing charges) bears the burden of proof.
-Persons considering filing complaints are encouraged to arrange for a meeting with a Conduct Officer prior to filing complaints to discuss filing and hearing procedures. - a.
-The written complaints should include: - 1.
-Full name, local address, and phone numbers of the complainant, accused, and witnesses, (and whenever possible, "W" numbers); - 2.
-The specific conduct standard, policy, and/or rule allegedly violated (this may be determined by the conduct officer); - The date, time, location and persons involved in the incident under investigation; - 4.
-A narrative of the incident describing what occurred; - Copies of pertinent witness statements, police and/or housing reports, along with a list of any other physical evidence (photographs, written documents, items, etc.), to be presented at the hearing; and, - b.
+Persons considering filing complaints are encouraged to arrange for a meeting with a Conduct Officer prior to filing complaints to discuss filing and hearing procedures.

+The written complaints should include:

+1. Full name, local address, and phone numbers of the complainant, accused, and witnesses, (and whenever possible, "W" numbers);

+2. The specific conduct standard, policy, and/or rule allegedly violated (this may be determined by the conduct officer);

+3. The date, time, location and persons involved in the incident under investigation;

+4. A narrative of the incident describing what occurred;

+5. Copies of pertinent witness statements, police and/or housing reports, along with a list of any other physical evidence (photographs, written documents, items, etc.), to be presented at the hearing; and,

 Complaints should be submitted as soon as possible after the incident, preferably within ten (10) working days.
-Barring unusual or extenuating circumstances, such as sexual misconduct and acts of violence, complaints may not be accepted for incidents which occurred more than 30 working days prior to filing. - 2.
+Barring unusual or extenuating circumstances, such as sexual misconduct and acts of violence, complaints may not be accepted for incidents which occurred more than 30 working days prior to filing.

 Students may not avoid campus disciplinary action by withdrawing or graduating from the University.
 Any complaints/charges or sanctions pending when a student leaves the University must be properly disposed of prior to releasing the student's records or the matter may be adjudicated without the respondent being present.
 The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student Conduct Code, including the completion of all sanctions imposed, if any.
-Students who receive a disciplinary
+Students who receive a disciplinary sanction involving separation from the University, and/or University housing are reminded that the University's normal refund policy will apply.

-- sanction involving separation from the University, and/or University housing are reminded that the University's normal refund policy will apply. - 3.
-The Hearing Officer may conduct an investigation to determine if the complaint has merit and/or if the complaint can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Hearing Officer.
+The Hearing Officer may investigate to determine if the complaint has merit and/or if the complaint can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Hearing Officer.